-Please refer to the Photography/Videography Policy on page 13 as well as our "Internet Acceptable Use Policy" on page 28, for further information regarding this issue as it relates to electronic technology.
+Please refer to the Photography/Videography Policy as well as our "Internet Acceptable Use Policy" for further information regarding this issue as it relates to electronic technology.

-A victim of harassment, bullying, dating violence, or sexual assault, anyone who witnesses an incident of these behaviors, or anyone who has credible information that such an act has taken place should report the conduct to the Dean of Students.
+A victim of harassment or bullying, anyone who witnesses an incident of these behaviors, or anyone who has credible information that such an act has taken place should report the conduct to the Dean of Students.
 Targets of these behaviors are advised to follow the procedure outlined below (when possible), but bear in mind that serious consequences may result even when the target does not follow this procedure.